pomponchik/instld/README.md

 Thanks to this package, it is very easy to manage the lifecycle of packages directly from the code.
 In runtime.

 - ⚡ You can use 2 different versions of the same library in the same program.
+- ⚡ You can use 2 different versions of the same library in the same program.
 - ⚡ You can use incompatible libraries in the same project, as well as libraries with incompatible/conflicting dependencies.
 - ⚡ It's easy to share written scripts.
 The script file becomes self-sufficient - the user does not need to install the necessary libraries.